tpowellcio/mbrochh.github.com/source/posts/mountain-lion.md

 I should have started Parallels before upgrading to Mountain Lion, then it would have upgraded itself.
-Instead after logging in to Mountain Lion it told me that it found incompatible softare which it moved to some graveyard folder.
+Instead after logging in to Mountain Lion it told me that it found incompatible software which it moved to some graveyard folder.
 No more Parallels for me.
 Thankfully I could login at the Parallels website and retrieve a download link for the latest version here: http://www.parallels.com/download/build/desktop/